Chootin/ChEdit/README.md

 End - go to end of line

-ALT+ESC, ALT+q or F12 - close ChEdit without saving
+ESC - close ChEdit without saving.
+A prompt will appear asking for ESC again for verification

 Line numbers!